Franklinliu/SpCon-Artifact/README.md

 │   README.md
 │   localBuild.sh
 │   Dockerfile
+|   CVE.list  this file contains the address of access control CVE smart contracts
 |
 └───ISSTA2022
 │   │
-│   └─── CVEAccessControlResults
+│   └─── CVEAccessControlResults  this folder contains the access control CVE smart contracts and the CVE smart contracts that only spcon can detect.
 │   │
-│   └─── RoleMiningBenchmarkandResults
+│   └─── RoleMiningBenchmarkandResults   this folder contains benchmark and raw experiment result.
 |   │
-|   └─── SmartBugsWildResults
+|   └─── SmartBugsWildResults  this foler contains the detection result on benchmark SmartBugs and its comparison with existing state-of-the-arts.
 |
 |   setup.py
 └───spcon